 Does a municipality have a duty to maintain its roads in good condition?

 The municipality has a statutory duty to maintain its roads in a reasonable state of repair.
 Based on location and usage, the council also sets the level of service on the roads.
 A street or road is to be considered in a reasonable state of repair if those who use it can, exercising ordinary care, do so with safety.

 Can a council have an 'in camera' session prior to a council or council committee meeting?

 All council and council committee meetings must be conducted in public.
 Closed meetings should only be held when the requirements of Section 120 of The Municipalities Act are met.
 Under Section 120, councils or committees may close all or part of their meeting to discuss long-range or strategic planning, and matters exempt under The Local Authority Freedom of Information and Protection of Privacy Act.

 When an 'in camera' session requires a decision, that decision must be made in the public forum and is recorded as a resolution.
-Just because legislation allows you to go into a private session, does not mean that you must.
+Just because legislation allows Councils to go into a private session, does not mean that it must.

 Is a municipality required to mail a copy of the audited financial statements to its taxpayers?